kinetic-flow/arcin-infinitas/README.md

 On top of the "arcin_flash_config_alpha5" firmware, the following changes are made:

-* Changes the hardware ID (USB VID / PID) to be the same as Konamni's infinitas controller.
+* Changes the hardware ID (USB VID / PID) to be the same as Konami infinitas controller.
 This allows the game to automatically detect it & use the analog turntable.
 * Removes input elements that the game does not expect:
    * Button 7/8 typically used for digital turntable in BMS
    * Analog Y-axis